av1-community-contributors/codec-wiki/docs/audio/AAC.md

 Extended High Efficiency AAC is actually slightly different from xHE-AAC.
 While Extended High Efficiency AAC specifically includes all of HE-AACv2's coding techniques as well as compression techniques from the USAC specification, the Extended High Efficiency AAC profile was designed in such a manner that building an encoder for the format would allow it to be perfectly backwards compatible with past variations of AAC. xHE-AAC is a codec that combines tho Extended High Efficiency AAC profile with further USAC coding techniques, specifically within the *MPEG-D DRC Loudness Control Profile*.
 For all intents and purposes, when someone refers to "USAC audio," they probably mean xHE-AAC. xHE-AAC further extends performance at lower bitrates compared to past variants of AAC.
 USAC's specialty & purpose was to create an audio codec that didn't compromise music performance for speech & vice versa, but rather automatically tuned its coding technique selection to perform the best on any given source.

+xHE-AAC is not widely supported.
+On a Mac, playback is only possible through QuickTime Player.
+Windows 11 & Android support xHE-AAC natively, but Windows 10 & Linux will not allow you to play it back without some grief.
+The most effective way currently is to use an AAC plugin with foobar2000, although this plugin is 32-bit only, so you'll need 32-bit foobar2000.
+This works on Linux under WINE.

 ## Encoders
 There are a number of ways to encode each format, which I'll outline below.